Combo Offer 35% Off + 10% Extra OFF on WhatsApp

 • The bike I drive has bright white stripes.

-Repetition
+Repetition language feature

 Whether it be a story, a poem or even some academic article, the writers always have things they want to emphasise.
 That's where repetition comes in.
-This is a type of language feature where the words are intentionally repeated to create emphasis or create a rhythm in the poems.
+This is a type of language features where the words are intentionally repeated to create emphasis or create a rhythm in the poems.

 For Example